jundalisay/spblist/content/en/material/fallacies/string.md

 - in experiments comparing twins, one in a space station and another on Earth.

 This is similar to using chopsticks when eating at a Chinese restarurant.

-There is no rule that a diner must use chopsticks.
+- There is no rule that a diner must use chopsticks.
 It is only done if a diner wants to perfectly match the utensil to the dining experience.

 Likewise, the simultaneity of time is only used for such passive time measurements.

+Active, arbitrary, and imprecise time measurements will be allowed again.
-This will allow space and time to be arbitrary, allowing the possibility of levitation and teleportation.
+- This will free up space and time from the shackles of electromagnetism, allowing the possibility of levitation and teleportation through the aether.

 The aether will naturally be discovered when **atom-smashing** fades in popularity because of its high cost and uselessness, and is replaced by **atom-shaking** which can be done with ordinary electronics.